1963 South Vietnamese coup d'état: Surrender and execution of Diệm and Nhu

 After surrendering, Diệm rang Lodge and spoke to the American envoy for the last time.
 Lodge did not report the conversation to Washington, so it was widely assumed that the pair last spoke on the previous afternoon when the coup was just starting.
 However, after Lodge died in 1985, his aide, Colonel Mike Dunn, said that Lodge and Diệm spoke for the last time at around 07:00 on 2 November, moments after Diệm surrendered.
 When Diệm called, Lodge "put [him] on hold" and then walked away.
 Upon his return, the ambassador offered Diệm and Nhu asylum, but would not arrange for transportation to the Philippines until the next day.
 This contradicted his earlier offer of asylum the previous day when he implored Diệm not to resist the coup.
 Dunn then offered to personally go to the brothers' hideout to escort him so that the generals could not kill him, but Lodge refused, saying "We just can't get that involved".
 Dunn said "I was really astonished that we didn't do more for them".
 Having refused to help the Ngô brothers to leave the country safely, Lodge later said after they had been shot: "What would we have done with them if they had lived?
 Every Colonel Blimp in the world would have made use of them."

 Dunn claimed Lodge put Diệm on hold to inform Conein where the brothers were—they had sneaked out of the palace so that the generals could capture them.
 When confronted about Dunn's claim by a historian, Conein denied the account.
 One of Lodge's staff told Conein that the plane would have to go directly to the faraway asylum-offering country, so that the brothers could not disembark at a nearby stopover country and stay there to foment a counter-coup.
 Conein was told that the nearest plane that was capable of such a long range flight was in Guam, and it would take 24 hours to make the necessary arrangements.
 Minh was astounded and told Conein that the generals could not hold Diệm for that long.
 Conein reportedly did not suspect a deliberate delay by the American embassy.
 In contrast, a United States Senate investigative commission in the early 1970s raised a provocative conundrum: "One wonders what became of the US military aircraft that had been dispatched to stand by for Lodge's departure, scheduled for the previous day."

-Escape to Cholon

 Minh traveled to Gia Long Palace in a sedan with his aide and bodyguard, Captain Nhung to arrest the Ngô brothers.
 Minh had also dispatched an APC and four jeeps to Gia Long to transport Diệm and Nhu back to JGS headquarters for the ceremonial handover of power during a nationally televised event witnessed by international media.
 Diệm and Nhu would then "ask" the generals to be granted exile and asylum in a foreign country, which would be granted.